lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ ln -s ~/.vim/vimrc ~/.vimrc

 Next step is theming our vim:

 - $ mkdir ~/.vim/colors

-Download the [Solarized](http://ethanschoonover.com/solarized) & [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme) themes and copy the vim files to    the previously created colors folder.
-Once this is done, edit the .vimrc file and add these lines to let Vim know that we want syntax highlighting based on file names:
+Copy my [theme git files](https://github.com/lgeurts/BunsenLabs-Setup/tree/master/.vim/colors} to the new colors folder.
+Once done, edit the .vimrc file and add these lines to let vim know that we want syntax highlighting based on file names:

 - *filetype on*
 - *syntax on*
-- *colorscheme Tomorrow-Night*
+- *colorscheme Tomorrow-Night* # love this theme

 Almost there, getting to the fonts:

 Download the [Menlo](https://github.com/lgeurts/BunsenLabs-Setup/tree/master/.fonts) fonts and add this line to .vimrc:

-- *set guifont=Menlo\ Regular:h18*
+- *set guifont=Menlo\ Regular:h17*

 While we are busy also add these lines: